-4.3 Check issues related to waste management and once selected please specify a corrective action or explain why not needed: Inappropriate storage / handling of hazardous wastes (evidence: scrap littering, linkages of liquid wastes, smell, no designated areas for waste storage and etc.) No contracts for hazardous, toxic and other wastes transfer f isposal (landfill, private collector, municipality) No person responsible for waste management There is evidence of land pollution and lack of waste handling mechanism Waste management is performed in line with technical requirements related to construction waste.
+4.3 Check issues related to waste management and once selected please specify a corrective action or explain why not needed: □ Inappropriate storage / handling of hazardous wastes (evidence: scrap littering, linkages of liquid wastes, smell, no designated areas for waste storage and etc.) □ No contracts for hazardous, toxic and other wastes transfer / disposal (landfill, private collector, municipality) □ No person responsible for waste management □ There is evidence of land pollution and lack of waste handlingmechanism Waste management is performed in line with technical requirements related to construction waste.
 5. Safety issues Check if adequate fire protection is in place (serviced fire extinguishers, hydrants with hoses, signs for fire equipment and safety practice, smoke/heat sensors, alarm system connected to these sensors, fire exits well marked and convenient?).
-If no, specify a corrective action.
-Work is performed by several contractor companies which have the responsibility to create safe working environment for their workers.
-They are responsible for special precautions and equipment.
-After the construction works are completed, the hotel administration will be responsible for safety of the Hotel.
-6. Labor issues Does the company have a Human Resource (HR) Policy and procedures that is consistent with the requirements of the national labor laws?
+If no, specify a corrective action. contractor companies which have the responsibility to create safe working environment for 6.
+Labor issues Does the company have a Human Resource (HR) Policy and procedures that is consistent with the requirements of the national labor laws?
 Please highlight the major policies covered.
 No written policy/procedures in place.
 Activities are performed in compliance with local legal requirements.
 Check the labor issues and once any of item below is selected please specify a corrective action or explain why not needed: No Personal Protective Equipment provided (e.g., safety goggle/hard hat/protective glove) Inadequate employee health and safety measures (e.g., fall prevention/ventilation) Inadequate working conditions (e.g., air quality/lighting/confined spaces/onsite hygiene) Inadequate terms of employment (e.g., working hours/rest breaks/time off/overtime pay) Unequal employment opportunities (e.g., discrimination against gender/ethnic group/age) Payment below minimum wage Employees below minimum age Child or forced labor No process for employees to voice complaints No recognition of employee organizations/labor unions As mentioned, work is performed by several contractor companies which have the responsibility to create safe working environment for their workers.
 They are responsible for special precautions and equipment.
 After the construction works are completed, the hotel administration will be responsible for safety of the Hotel.